-Goods are initially classified under the Harmonized Commodity Description and Coding System (Harmonized System), which is an internationally accepted standard for the commodity classification of traded goods.
-The Harmonized System describes and measures the characteristics of the goods and is the basis for the systems used in the United States: Schedule B for exports and Harmonized Tariff Schedule for imports.
+Goods are initially classified under the Harmonized Commodity Description and Coding System (Harmonized System), which describes and measures the characteristics of goods traded.
 Combining trade into approximately 140 export and 140 import end-use categories makes it possible to examine goods according to their principal uses (see Exhibits 7 and 8).
 These categories are used as the basis for computing the seasonal and trading-day adjusted data.
 These adjusted data are then summed to the six end-use aggregates for publication (see Exhibit 6).
 These data are provided to BEA, from the U.S. Census Bureau, for use in the NIPAs and in the U.S International Transactions Accounts (balance of payments accounts).

 Exhibit 19 shows goods (Census Basis) that are seasonally adjusted for selected countries and world areas.
 Unlike the commodity-based adjustments discussed above, these adjustments are developed and applied directly at the country and world area levels.
 For total exports and imports, data users should refer to the commodity-based totals shown in the other exhibits.
 The seasonally adjusted country and world area data will not sum to the seasonally adjusted commodity-based totals because the seasonally adjusted country and world area data and the commodity-based totals are derived from different aggregations of the export and import data and from different seasonal adjustment models.
-Data users should use caution drawing comparisons between the two sets of seasonally adjusted series.
+Data users should use caution drawing comparisons between the two sets of series.

-The seasonal adjustment procedure (X13-ARIMA-SEATS) is based on a model that estimates the monthly movements as percentages above or below the general level of series (unlike other methods that redistribute the actual series values over the calendar year).
-Because the data series for aircraft is highly variable, users studying data trends may wish to analyze trade in aircraft separately from other trade.
+The seasonal adjustment procedure (X13-ARIMA-SEATS) is based on a model that estimates the monthly movements as percentages above or below the general level of each series (unlike other methods that redistribute the actual series values over the calendar year).
+Because the data series for aircraft is highly variable, users studying data trends may wish to analyze aircraft separately from other trade.